nemears/uml-cpp/README.md

       * [use pybind11](https://realpython.com/python-bindings-overview/) to port our uml code to python and [use ast](https://docs.python.org/3/library/ast.html#module-ast)  to parse python with it
       * this will help in making a [front end](https://wiki.python.org/moin/WebFrameworks) quickly with some ptyhon library for MVP demo
     * further definition of uml
+      * Need to finish activities, get into interactions and artifacts
+    * runtime database implementation for UmlManager to query and further acheive object pool design
   * short-term:
     * test test test